erinyoung/LaundryFlow/concept6/README.md

 The washing step runs twice!!!

 ## Step 5.
-Collect resuls for washing
+Collect results for washing

 And if we are cheap, we can combine everything in one load for the dryer.